 As if on cue, the bus driver plays Tanzanian music throughout, from taarab to bongo flava.
-You wonder if they do a similar thing on road trips traversing Kenya.
+You wonder if Kenyans do a similar thing on road trips traversing Kenya.
 Taarab is musical poetry laced with timeless wisdom about love, God, family and humanity.
 Basically, the things that matter most in life.
-You find yourself singing along with the choir of Swahili women, and swaying to the African guitar.
-So this is where the upcoming Kenyan musician Zaituni Wambui gets her inspiration from.
+You find yourself singing along with the choir of Swahili women, and swaying in your seat to the sound of the African guitar.
+So this is where Kenyan female musician Zaituni Wambui gets her inspiration from.

-But it’s okay because you know you will get more African flavour at the music festival.
+But it’s okay because you know you will get more African flavour at the Tanzanian music festival.

 Welcome to Tanzania

 You finally arrive in Dar at 11 pm, tired to the bone of being tired.
 You spend your first night in a cosy Airbnb which doubles up as an Iranian restaurant called Chattanooga.
-And before you leave the next morning, you check out the artsy walls decorated with spectacular images of ancient Iranian people and black and white photos of Hollywood actors.
-You promise to come back here for the culture, which you do on the night before you go back to Nairobi.
-And the super friendly hosts welcome you back gladly.
+And before you leave the next morning, you check out the artsy walls decorated with spectacular images of ancient Iranian people.
+There are also black and white photos of Hollywood actors, some whom you recognize.

-Naturally, you’ll get lost in the labyrinth of similar white buildings every time you leave the house, and have to ask locals for directions to the festival site.
+Naturally, you’ll get lost in the labyrinth of ancient white buildings every time you leave the house, and have to ask locals for directions to the festival site.

 Sauti za Busara 2020